Sublease Agreement

 Why You Need a Sublease Agreement

 When relocating before your lease expires and you want to offset ongoing rent obligations by finding a subtenant to occupy and pay for the space during the remainder of your lease term.
+Our licensed contract drafting drafting ensures your sublease complies with the master lease and protects your interests as sublessor.

 When your business has excess space under a commercial lease that you are paying for but not using, subleasing the unused portion to another tenant can reduce your occupancy costs while maintaining your own lease for the space you need.
+An eviction notice may be necessary if the subtenant later defaults on their obligations.

 When you need to temporarily vacate your rental due to travel, a temporary work assignment, or other personal reasons, a sublease agreement allows someone to occupy the space and pay rent while preserving your lease rights.